 A low oil pressure/high water temperature safety switch may be fitted.
 This automatically shuts off the ignition when the oil pressure drops below a pre-set value, or when the water temperature rises above a pre-set value.
+A button on the instrument panel is used to override the safety switch when starting the engine.
+The safety switch override button must be depressed to start the engine.

-NOTE: With safety shut-down incorporated, oil pressure below 7 psi and/or coolant temperature goes above 250° F, will shut-down ignition system.
+NOTE: With EDI GCP safety shut-down incorporated oil pressure below 6 psi and/ or coolant temperature goes above 250° F, will shut-down ignition system.
 Corrective action must be taken and key recycled to restart.